Chapter 7:

 Nao whistles.
 “Damn.
 What was he like?”

 Nao laughs, throwing her head back.
 “Called it.
-You were always so weak to pretty faces.”
+You were always so weak to the bitchy pretty ones.”

 “Ehh, you flirt.
 Hope you weren’t this bad with him.”

 Hakaze snorts.
 “He’d hate me even more if I did.
-He’s a super serious guy.
-If I flirted he’d have scratched me, like a cat.”
+He’s awful.
+If I flirted he’d have scratched me, like a cat.
+Do you know he said I was ruined when I chose to fight for Reina?
+He's such a prick."

 “Nothing typical about him,” Hakaze says, shutting her laptop and letting it rest against her knees.
-“You know how Kaori’s always complaining that every celebrity has the same public persona?
-Not this guy.”
+“You know how Kaori keeps saying Astreon’s 3D printing their idols?
+Not this one.
+He suuuucks.”

 They hit a red light.
 Nao turns her head to look at her, the city’s neon lights sliding across her face like shifting filters.
 She always had Hakaze figured out.
 “Hakaze, I don’t need to tell you what a pain it’d be to get involved with someone like that.”